1Password/shell-plugins/CONTRIBUTING.md

 <!----><a name="scope"></a>
 ## 🔭 Scope

-The current focus of Shell Plugins is to cover CLIs that require authentication to their platform's backend.
+The current focus of 1Password Shell Plugins is to cover CLIs that require authentication to their platform's backend.
 Examples of that are CLIs provided by SaaS platforms, cloud vendors, and databases.

 Unofficial CLIs are less likely to get accepted at this moment.

-Also, CLIs that authenticate to multiple different platforms depending on the project are also out of scope at this stage.
+CLIs that authenticate to multiple different platforms depending on the project are also out of scope at this stage.
-Examples of such tools are like `terraform`, `ansible`, or the CLIs that come with application development frameworks (`flask run`, `spring run`, etc.).
+Examples include `terraform`, `ansible`, or the CLIs that come with application development frameworks (`flask run`, `spring run`, etc.).

 <!----><a name="third-party-dependencies"></a>
 ## 🖇️ Third-Party Dependencies